Petr Macinka: Views

-Motoristé sobě has faced criticism over alleged ties to far-right figures and rhetoric.
+The Motorists have faced criticism over alleged ties to far-right figures and rhetoric.
 In 2024, Filip Turek, the party's top European election candidate, was photographed wearing a helmet with neo-Nazi symbolism and appeared to give a Nazi salute.
 Macinka defended Turek, calling the criticism a "pseudo-problem" and part of a political smear campaign.
-In October 2025, Macinka once again defended Turek after an archive of his deleted social media posts and comments was published by the Slovak newspaper Denník N. The posts included openly racist, sexist, and homophobic statements and numerous allusions to Hitler and Mussolini.
-Macinka expressed full support of Turek, who denied authorship of the posts and called the case a deliberate attempt to discredit him.
+In October 2025, Macinka once again defended Turek after an archive of his deleted social media posts and comments was published by the newspaper Deník N. The posts included openly racist, sexist, and homophobic statements and numerous allusions to Hitler and Mussolini.
+Macinka expressed full support for Turek, who denied authorship of the posts and said the case was a deliberate attempt to discredit him.

 In 2025 Macinka expressed that he was opposed to a referendum on Czech withdrawal from the European Union.
 He also opposes adoption of the Euro, same-sex marriage, progressive taxation, and the EU's 2035 phase-out of fossil fuel vehicles, which he called "industrial self-destruction".

-His potential nomination to the ministry of environment sparked a protest in Prague.
+His potential nomination to the ministry of environment sparked several protests in Prague and other cities in the Czech Republic.
+On 15 December 2025, after he was inaugurated as the interim head of the environment ministry, Macinka said: "I would like to reassure the Czech public and all ordinary citizens and to tell them that the climate crisis in the Czech Republic is over as of today".

+In April 2026, Macinka wrote to the Czech News Agency that he considered the nonprofit environmental organization Hnutí DUHA, without exaggeration, to be a terrorist organization.
+In response, the organization called on Macinka to publicly apologise and sent a pre-trial notice, saying it would sue if he did not.
+On 24 June 2026, the group filed a lawsuit, as Macinka had not apologised.

+Macinka expressed support for relocating the Czech embassy in Israel from Tel Aviv to Jerusalem, stating it should have been done earlier.
+Speaking at a Hanukkah event in Prague's Palach Square, he called for greater Czech solidarity with Israel and Jewish communities worldwide, as well as condemning the recent anti-Semitic mass shooting at Bondi Beach in Sydney.

+Following the 2026 United States intervention in Venezuela, Macinka called for the de-escalation of regional tensions through diplomatic channels.
+He advocated for a negotiated settlement that included the Venezuelan opposition to ensure national stability.